quisquous/cactbot/CONTRIBUTING.md

 it is recommended to install `lint-staged` globally via `npm -g lint-staged`, as that will reduce the operation time for each commit.

+Additionally, if the pre-commit validations are causing you significant problems, feel free to bypass the checks with `--no-verify` flag, such as `git commit --no-verify`, and open a pull request even if not everything is passing on your end.
+We can try to help with any tests that are failing and it helps us find any potentially confusing areas in the code.

+New contributors are always welcome and we definitely don't expect anyone to know everything right away.

 ### Code Review Culture

 Ideally, all changes should get code review.